 Within the accounting system, the finance team could access current and accurate invoice and payment information with just a few clicks.

 Businesses will also be able to use all accounting system features such as finance, project management, customer relationship management, operations and document management.

 This new concept — the integration of payment, invoice and accounting software into one system — addresses a major accounts payable problem: the difficulties finding, processing and approving invoices quickly then making on-time, mistake-free payments.

 Solving this widespread problem in the construction industry is especially valuable now given the industry’s uneven ride through the pandemic.

-So, whether your team performs work financial work for building contractors, commercial developers or property managers, here are three actions you may want to consider:
+So whether your team performs work for building contractors, commercial developers or property managers, here are three actions you may want to consider:

 APIs are the linchpins that make sure information transfer goes smoothly.
 But some make for more seamless transfers than others.
 Carefully evaluate the quality of APIs using your own payment, invoice and accounting systems.